kashishshah07/xbee_c_library/README.md

 ### 4. Customize the Subclass as Needed

 Depending on the specific features and requirements of your new XBee module, you may need to add or modify methods and behaviors in the subclass.
 The provided structure and functions offer a flexible framework that can be easily extended to support additional features.

+## Contributing Guidelines

+Thank you for considering contributing to our project!
+To ensure a smooth and consistent development process, please follow these guidelines when contributing:

+### Coding Style

+- **Google C++ Style Guide**: Our codebase follows the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
+Please ensure your contributions adhere to these guidelines.
+  - **Naming Conventions**:
+    - **Functions and Variables**: Use `lowerCamelCase` for function and variable names.
+    - **Class and Struct Names**: Use `UpperCamelCase`.
+    - **Macros**: Use `UPPER_SNAKE_CASE`.
+    - **Enum Names**: Enum type names should use `UpperCamelCase`, and enum values should use `kUpperCamelCase`.
+  - **File Names**:
+    - All file names should be in lowercase with words separated by underscores (`_`).
+    - Use `.h` for header files and `.c` for C implementation files.
+  - **Indentation**: Use 2 spaces for indentation.
+Do not use tabs.

+### Version of C

+- **C Standard**: This project adheres to the C99 standard.
+Ensure your code is compatible with C99 to maintain consistency and compatibility across the codebase.
+  - Use `stdint.h` for fixed-width integer types.
+  - Avoid using non-standard extensions or compiler-specific features unless absolutely necessary.

+### Considerations for Embedded Devices

+When developing for embedded systems, it's important to be mindful of the resource constraints inherent in such environments:

+- **Memory Usage**: Embedded devices typically have limited memory (both RAM and ROM).
+Avoid using large libraries or functions that require significant memory.
+For example:
+  - **Avoid `sprintf`**: Instead of `sprintf`, consider using more memory-efficient alternatives like `snprintf` or custom formatting functions.
+  - **Avoid Dynamic Memory Allocation**: Minimize or avoid the use of dynamic memory allocation (e.g., `malloc`, `free`) to prevent memory fragmentation and leaks.
+- **Performance**: Optimize for low power consumption and execution speed.
+This includes minimizing CPU cycles, reducing the complexity of algorithms, and leveraging hardware-specific features where possible.
+- **Code Size**: Keep the code size small to fit within the limited flash memory.
+This may involve stripping out unnecessary features or using compiler optimization flags specific to size reduction.

+### Submitting Contributions

+1. **Fork the Repository**: Start by forking the repository to your own GitHub account.
+2. **Create a Branch**: Create a new branch for your feature or bug fix.
+   - Use descriptive branch names (e.g., `feature/add-new-api` or `bugfix/fix-crash`).
+3. **Make Your Changes**: Implement your changes in the codebase, ensuring they adhere to the coding style guidelines mentioned above.
+4. **Test Your Changes**: Thoroughly test your code to ensure it functions correctly and does not introduce any regressions.
+5. **Commit and Push**: Commit your changes with clear and concise commit messages, then push them to your forked repository.
+6. **Create a Pull Request**: Open a pull request against the main repository's `main` branch.
+Include a detailed description of your changes and any relevant issue numbers.

+### Testing and Documentation

+- **Unit Tests**: If your changes introduce new functionality, please include corresponding unit tests to verify the behavior.
+- **Documentation**: Update the documentation if your changes affect the public API or usage instructions.

+### Code Review

+- Your pull request will be reviewed by one or more maintainers.
+Please be responsive to feedback and make any necessary changes promptly.

+### Licensing

+- By contributing to this project, you agree that your contributions will be licensed under the project's existing license.

+We appreciate your contributions and thank you for helping to improve this project!